Boolean algebra (structure): Ideals and filters

-The Ultrafilter Theorem has many equivalent formulations: every Boolean algebra has an ultrafilter, every ideal in a Boolean algebra can be extended to a prime ideal, etc.
+The ultrafilter lemma has many equivalent formulations: every Boolean algebra has an ultrafilter, every ideal in a Boolean algebra can be extended to a prime ideal, etc.

 Representations

 It can be shown that every finite Boolean algebra is isomorphic to the Boolean algebra of all subsets of a finite set.
 Therefore, the number of elements of every finite Boolean algebra is a power of two.